If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Final Thoughts

 Choosing the right plants to grow next to roses is a big part of having success with them.
-Avoiding species like we’ve looked at – garlic, mint, fennel, brassicas, walnut trees, potatoes and boxwood can help prevent competition and allelopathic effects.
+Avoiding the species we’ve looked at – so garlic, mint, fennel, brassicas, walnut trees, potatoes and boxwood, and you’ll have a much better chance of beautiful roses in your garden.